From the West End to Broadway: 16 shows that transferred to America

 Charlie and the Chocolate Factory

-Roald Dahl’s beloved story was first performed in the West End on 25th June 2013.
-Americans wanted to taste the sweet treat, and the show later transferred to Broadway on 23rd April 2017.
+Roald Dahl’s beloved sweet story went from the West End to Broadway on 23rd April 2017.
 The show was reworked, notably casting adults in all the child roles apart from Charlie Bucket.
 Christian Borle played Willy Wonka, taking audiences inside the magical factory but the show only ran for eight months closing on 14th January 2018.

 Gas Light (Angel Street)